tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 Daily

 **Effect:** Randomly select a relationship (preferably a sorcerous one).
 You gain some surprising or bizarre magical effect associated with the power of that relationship to assist you.
 The effect is entirely up to the GM, though the immediate impact of the spell should always be favorable for you.
-The long-term consequences of randomly invoking the power of a relatioship that may be an enemy might not be favorable for you, and should be played for narrative interest by the GM, particularly if the impact of the spell was huge for you.
+The long-term consequences of randomly invoking the power of a relationship that may be an enemy might not be favorable for you, and should be played for narrative interest by the GM, particularly if the impact of the spell was huge for you.
 Since this is a daily spell, sizeable impact is fine, but don't award any extra effect for empowered casting, especially since the spell can be cast effectively out of combat.

 ---